Skip to main content

 A paradox is broader.
 It is a contradiction that runs through the text and that the text refuses to resolve.
 The protagonist both loves and resents the same person.
 An act of cruelty is also an act of care.
 Freedom is found in confinement.
 Memory is both the wound and the cure.

 A paradox is not a contradiction in the writer's thinking.
 It is a deliberate structural feature, often the text's central idea.
-Reading for paradox is what separates a Band 5 paragraph from a Band 6 paragraph, because the Band 6 paragraph does not try to solve the paradox; it shows that the text is built on it.
+Reading for paradox tends to separate strong responses from average ones, because the strongest paragraphs do not try to solve the paradox; they show that the text is built on it.

 In Tim Winton's Cloudstreet, the Cloud Street house is at once haunted and home.
 The text does not choose between the two readings.
 In Anna Funder's Stasiland, the perpetrators of the surveillance state are also victims of it.
 The text does not let the responder file them away as monsters.
 In George Orwell's Nineteen Eighty-Four, the love between Winston and Julia is real and also a state-engineered illusion.
 The text holds both readings open.